Archdiocese of Mobile: 1700 to 1829

 In 1703, the first Catholic church in present-day Alabama, the Church of Fort Louis de la Louisiane, was founded by French explores at present-day Mobile.
 That next year, Henri Roulleaux De la Vente became the first resident priest in the new settlement, under the authority of the Diocese of Quebec.

 With the end of the French and Indian War in 1763, the British took control of the French colonies east of the Mississippi River, including Mobile.
 The British mandated that the French Catholic landowners in the colony swear allegiance to the Church of England.
 As a result, most of them migrated to New Orleans, now held by Catholic Spain.
 In 1790, during the American Revolution, the Spanish took Mobile from the British.
 In 1793, the Vatican erected the Diocese of Louisiana and the Two Floridas centered in New Orleans to serve Catholics in the Spanish colonies.

 In 1813, American forces captured Mobile.
 Eight years later in 1821, Spain sold all of their American colonies to the United States.
 Recognizing these changes, Pope Leo XII in 1825 erected the Vicariate Apostolic of Alabama and the Floridas.
 The pope named Monsignor Michael Portier as the vicar apostolic.

-The new vicariate included all of Alabama, East and West Florida, and Arkansas.
-At the time of his accession, Portier was the only clergyman in the vicariate; he had two churches in Florida and one in Mobile, with an estimated Catholic population of 6,000.
+The new vicariate included all of Alabama, East and West Florida, and the Arkansas Territory.
+At the time of his accession, Portier was the only clergyman in the vicariate; he had two churches in the Floridas and one in Mobile, with an estimated Catholic population of 6,000.
 Portier began his administration by riding through his vicariate, offering communion, preaching, and administering the sacraments.